SOC 2 Compliance Requirements: End‑to‑End Guide

 • Perform root cause analysis after issues.

-To stay compliant, you’ll need to show that each of these areas is covered with real, working controls—not just policies on paper.
+To stay compliant, you’ll need to show that each of these areas is covered with real, working controls and not just policies on paper.

 Availability